15 Plants That Like Wet Soil (Plus Growing Tips and FAQs)

 This garden was created to honor and remember my beloved son, Richard L. Jacobs, whose life was taken by a senseless brutal murder on March 27, 2015.
 Through this beauty, we remember and share with the world what a beautiful human being was lost that horrible fateful day.
 We will love him always.

+Looking to add some ground cover to your garden?
+Want something that's especially inviting or beautiful?
+Choosing a ground cover can be difficult.
 Learn about the top five low-maintenance ground coverings that'll add a romantic touch to your garden!

 "Better Homes and Gardens" magazine has been inspiring gardeners for decades.
 A visit to the magazine's test garden in Des Moines provides a real-life look at some great garden design ideas.